Invasion of Portugal (1807)

-The invasion of Portugal (19–30 November 1807) saw an Imperial French corps under Jean-Andoche Junot and Spanish military troops invade the Kingdom of Portugal, which was headed by its Prince Regent João of Bragança (John of Braganza).
-The military operation resulted in the occupation of Portugal.
-The French and Spanish presence was challenged by the Portuguese people and by the United Kingdom in 1808.
-The invasion marked the start of the Peninsular War, part of the Napoleonic Wars.
+French and Spanish forces invaded Portugal from 19–30 November 1807 during the Napoleonic Wars, sparking the Peninsular War.
+The Franco-Spanish invasion force was led by General Jean-Andoche Junot, while the Portuguese were under the nominal command of Prince Regent John, the future King John VI of Portugal.
+French and Spanish troops swiftly occupied the country in the face of little resistance due to the poor state of the Portuguese military.

-Threatened by an ultimatum from Napoleon, the Portuguese government acceded to most of the demands of the French emperor.
-Nevertheless, Napoleon ordered Junot to commence the invasion, with the cooperation of three divisions from the Kingdom of Spain.
+Prior to the invasion, Napoleon had issued an ultimatum to the Portuguese government, which reluctantly acceded to most of his demands.
+Nevertheless, Napoleon ordered Junot to invade Portugal together with three Spanish Army divisions.
 Paralyzed by fear and indecision, the Portuguese authorities offered no resistance.
-Junot occupied Lisbon on 30 November 1807, only to find that João and many of the leading families had escaped to Brazil aboard the Portuguese fleet.
-The French quickly occupied the entire country and appropriated or disbanded the Portuguese army.
-The following year saw the Portuguese revolt against their occupiers.
-The next action was the Battle of Évora in July 1808.
+Junot's troops occupied Lisbon on 30 November 1807, only to find that John and many of the leading families had escaped to Brazil aboard an Anglo-Portuguese fleet.
+The French quickly occupied the entire country and appropriated or disbanded the Portuguese Army.
+The following year saw the Portuguese revolt against their French occupiers, leading to the Battle of Évora in July 1808.